innerspacetrainings/Prace.js/README.md

 You can configure more of the functionalities of Prace or set up a more advanced configuration file instead of the default config.

-That way you can use your own logger or load the private key from a different source.
+That way you can use your own logger, request client or load the private key from a different source.

 This is the interface for it:
 ```typescript